Alex Albistegi: Real Sociedad

 Born in Eibar, Gipuzkoa, Basque Country, Albistegi finished his youth career with local SD Eibar, making his senior debut with their reserves in the 2004–05 season, in Tercera División.
 After appearing with the first team in the Segunda División B he joined Real Sociedad in 2007, being initially assigned to the B side also of the third division.

 On 19 June 2010, Albistegi made his professional debut with the Txuri-urdin, playing the last 24 minutes of a 4–1 Segunda División away loss against Elche CF. He returned to the third tier only two months later, signing on loan with former club Eibar.

 Later years

 Albistegi terminated his contract with Real Sociedad in August 2011, joining UD Logroñés the same month.
 He continued to compete in division three the following years, representing Real Unión, CD Toledo and Lleida Esportiu.

 On 14 July 2016, Albistegi signed for CF Reus Deportiu, newly-promoted to the second division.
 The following 28 June, he agreed to a two-year contract with CD Mirandés one level below.

-Albistegi remained in the third tier until his retirement at the age of 34, with spells at Lleida, Burgos CF, Unionistas de Salamanca CF, Burgos CF Promesas and Sestao River Club.
+Albistegi remained in the third and fourth tiers until his retirement at the age of 34, with spells at Lleida, Burgos CF, Unionistas de Salamanca CF, Burgos CF Promesas and Sestao River Club.
 In October 2022, he was named manager at the fourth of those clubs.